maturk/maturk.github.io/_posts/2023-02-03-image_denoising.markdown

     </div>
     <br>
     <h3> Bilateral filter </h3>
     A blast from the past: the Bilateral Filter proposed by C. Tomasi and R. Manduchi in 1998 is a non-linear, edge-preserving filter.
-The main idea is illustrated below.
+The main idea is illustrated below:
     <img src="{{ site.baseurl }}/assets/images/denoising/bilateral/screenshot_bilateral.png" alt="Size: 10 Sigma: 2" class="img-responsive%;">
     Unlike other filters such as the Gaussian filter that only consider the spatial proximity of pixels, the bilateral filter takes into account both the spatial proximity and the color similarity of pixels.
 It calculates the weight of each pixel in the filter window based on a Gaussian function of its distance ( g(.) ) from the center pixel and a Gaussian function of the difference in color intensity ( f(.) ) between the center pixel and the other pixels.
     <img src="https://wikimedia.org/api/rest_v1/media/math/render/svg/2765ae591a57896fe5e802ed797ad87a99a77887" class="mwe-math-fallback-image-inline" aria-hidden="true" style="vertical-align: -3.338ex; width:58.286ex; height:6.676ex;" alt="{\displaystyle I^{\text{filtered}}(x)={\frac {1}{W_{p}}}\sum _{x_{i}\in \Omega }I(x_{i})f_{r}(\|I(x_{i})-I(x)\|)g_{s}(\|x_{i}-x\|),}" style="display:block; margin-left:auto; margin-right:auto">